MauroOrru/Identifier/README.md

-# ACCPS Project 2 — Identification of DFAs by Consistent Reduction
+# Identification of DFAs by Consistent Reduction

 This project implements a complete pipeline to reconstruct a DFA from a set of positive (S⁺) and negative (S⁻) string samples.
 The core algorithm is based on